119 D2C Brands That Are Disrupting India’s Consumer Market

 1. 82°E

-In December 2022, it secured $7.5 Mn in seed funding from DSG Consumer Partners, IDEO Ventures, Padukone’s family office, and some ultra-high net worth individuals (UHNIs).
+In December 2022, the startup secured $7.5 Mn in seed funding from DSG Consumer Partners, IDEO Ventures, Padukone’s family office, and ultra-high net worth individuals (UHNIs).

 2. Alphavedic

 Alphavedic sells its products through its websites and ecommerce platforms such as Amazon, Nykaa, and Flipkart.
-It has retails its products across 40 offline chains in India.
+Additionally it also retails its products through 40 offline chains in India.

 3. Anveya Living